BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Matthew.md

-Matthew explains how the Righteous King saves a remnant, builds a mustard-tree ecclesia in the delay, and multiplies His righteousness through them until He returns to reign in fullness.
+Matthew explains how the Righteous King saves a remnant, builds a mustard-tree ecclesia in the delay, and multiplies His righteousness through them until He returns to reign as the Davidic Cedar Tree (cf. Ez.
+17).